Pyrdacor/Ambermoon/Files/Imploding.md

 When reading from the **bit buffer** the most significant bit is read first.
 So you literally read the bits from left to right from most significant to least significant.

 But the reading is special.
 After each reading the content is bit-shifted left by 1.
 If the **bit buffer** becomes 0 after this, the **bit buffer** is immediately replaced by the next input byte and the read bit value is the first bit of the new **bit buffer**.
 If the previously read bit was 1 (which is always the case if the initial bit buffer wasn't 0) the new **bit buffer** is increased by 1.
-This last thing ensures that every new **bit buffer** ends with a 1.
+This last step ensures that every new **bit buffer** ends with a 1-bit.

-The mentioned algorithm is equivalent to reading each bit for every bit buffer but the initial bit buffer.
-The initial bit buffer is only read until the last 1 is found.
+The mentioned algorithm is equivalent to reading each bit of the bit buffer in a loop.
+But **it differs for the initial bit buffer**!
+The initial bit buffer is only read until the last 1-bit is found.

 **Example:**

-Initial bit buffer = 0xa2 (binary: ‭10100010‬) \
+Initial bit buffer = 0xA2 (binary: ‭10100010‬) \
-Next input byte = 0x00 (binary: 00000000)
+Next input byte = 0x04 (binary: 00000100)

 Read | Bit value | New bit buffer after left-shift
 --- | --- | ---